nobodyoffc/FEIP/FEIP1V7_FreeProtocol(en-US).md

 Description : Formulate the consensuses of freely publishing and managing protocols on the blockchain of freecash.
 Author: C_armX, Deisler-JJ_Sboy
 Language: en-US
-Previous version PID:""
+Created date: 2022-02-01
+Update date：2023-01-10
 ```

-## General consensuses of FEIP
+## General consensus of FEIP

-1. FEIP (Freecash Extensional Improvement Protocol) is a type of freecash protocol  which writes important information with OP_RETURN on the blockchain of freecash.
+1. FEIP type protocols write data of consensus in OP_RETURN for public witness.

-2. The SIGHASH flag of all transaction inputs is ‘ALL’ (value 0x01).
+2. The SIGHASH flag of all transaction inputs: ‘ALL’ (value 0x01).

 3. The max size of OP_RETURN : 4096 bytes.